-Each may have a variety of attributes associated with them – voting rights, dividend rights and the liquidation preference being the most common.
+Each may have a variety of attributes – voting rights, dividend rights and liquidation preference being the most common.
 In this article we’ll focus on the last of these.

 A liquidation preference is, as you might expect, related to what happens when a company is wound up.
 But it’s not all bad news, “liquidation” is wider than that, it includes what happens on a sale of the company.

 The key difference between Ordinary Shares and Preference Shares: